Director of Undergraduate Studies

 In addition to my global research, I am also conducting an ongoing project on labor brokers in Knoxville, TN and its connection to precarious forms of work.
 With a colleague in Psychology, we are conducting a longitudinal study on racial microaggressions on UT's campus.

 - Christian, Michelle and Assumpta Namaganda.
 2018.
-"Transnational Intersectionality and Domestic Work: The Production of Ugandan Intersectional Racialized and Gendered Domestic Worker Regimes" International Sociology.
-(Status: Forthcoming)
+“Transnational Intersectionality and Domestic Work: The Production of Ugandan Intersectional Racialized and Gendered Domestic Worker Regimes.”
+International Sociology 33(3): 315-336

 - Christian, Michelle.
 2015.
 "Tourism Global Production Networks and Uneven Social Upgrading".
 Tourism Geographies.
 DOI: 10.1080/14616688.2015.1116596